Appetizers for New Year’s

 This will be a very quick post, but an important one.
 Because we loved these Crostini Appetizers that our DIL made for Christmas, I had to share them with you.
 Either one of them would be perfect for your New Year’s Eve celebration.
 I plan on making the roasted beet, dill and boursin crostini for our contribution to the appetizer table when our friends’ get together this year.

 We celebrate with the same group of long time friends each year.
 This year we will be in Hilton Head SC.
 We spend three days together eating, laughing, playing cards, shopping, golfing for the guys, and movie going for the gals.
+For the guys who want to play at the comfort of one’s home, they can resort to innovations such as a garage golf solution.
 The menus vary little from the traditions that we have established.
 New Years Eve includes numerous appetizers, filet of beef, potato casserole and a gorgeous salad.
 New Year’s Day is slow roasted pork, black-eyed peas, rice, collard greens and corn bread.

 Either one of these appetizers would be a colorful addition to your appetizer tray.
 The radish and butter crostini is very simple and elegant.
 The beet and dill appetizer is colorful and delicious.
 Happy New Year to all of you.
 I look forward to starting 2016 here with all of my blogging friends.